zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 ### Step 4: Configure Wazuh for log collection

-To detect failures or tampering attempts within the timestamping pipeline itself, we configured Wazuh to ingest all timestamping logs:
+To detect failures or tampering attempts within the timestamping pipeline itself, we configured Wazuh manager nodes to ingest all timestamping logs.
+Add this block to the `ossec.conf` file of all your Wazuh nodes:

 ```xml
   <!--Logs for secure file timestamping using RFC 3161-compliant Timestamping Authorities (TSA)  -->